yubrajbhoi/termux-python-12/Doc/glossary.rst

    reference count
       The number of references to an object.
 When the reference count of an object drops to zero, it is deallocated.
-Some objects are "immortal" and have reference counts that are never modified, and therefore the objects are never deallocated.
+Some objects are :term:`immortal` and have reference counts that are never modified, and therefore the objects are never deallocated.
 Reference counting is generally not visible to Python code, but it is a key element of the :term:`CPython` implementation.
 Programmers can call the